Vonage/vonage-curl-code-snippets/conversation/README.md

 ### User

-Create a User
+1. Create a User - set the variable `USER_ID` in your `config.local.sh` file.
-List Users
+2. List Users
-Create a User
+3. Get a User
-Get a User
+4. Update a User - then use get-user.sh to make sure the user was updated.
-Update a User
+5. Get a User Conversations - the user has not been joined to any conversations so this will be an empty array.
-Delete a User
+6. Delete a User - list users to confirm empty array is returned.

-Get a User Conversations
+Create a new User before proceeding.
+Make sure you update `config.local.sh`.

 ### Member